Making your social media content accessible to the visually impaired

 What if I do it wrong?

 This is a lot to remember but learning to write useful image descriptions and alt text is a skill that can be incredibly beneficial to your readers.
 Don’t be afraid of doing it wrong, because in terms of image descriptions, something is better than nothing and you will get better at it the more you do it.
-I’d be happy to read an overly-wordy description than wonder what is in am image included in an article.
+I’d be happy to read an overly wordy description than wonder what is in an image included in an article.
 Nobody is going to call the disabled police on you for bad image descriptions, they are just going to be happy you are taking the additional time to make your content more accessible.

 Another way to share your content

 I see image descriptions as an opportunity to be able to present my work in a different way.
 Social Media platforms like Twitter only allow you 240 characters to describe your image, and sometimes an image deserves a more robust description than a simple caption will provide.
+Learning to write concise image descriptions for alt text can also teach you to describe your work in different ways, making your content more interesting for your sighted viewers.

 How I create an image description